algorithmica-org/algorithmica/content/english/hpc/cpu-cache/mlp.md

 The reason why bandwidth benchmark works is because you can simply execute a long series of independent read or write queries, and the scheduler, having access to them in advance, reorders and overlaps them, hiding their latency and maximizing the total throughput.

-Memory requests can overlap in time: while you wait for a read request to complete, you can sand a few others, which will be executed concurrently.
 In some contexts that allow for many concurrent I/O operations it therefore makes more sense to talk abound memory *bandwidth* than *latency*.

 -->